rule

 Text 1

-S'rî S'uka said: 'When next through the grace of the Supreme Personality all the sura's had regained their spirits, resumed Indra, Vâyu and the others the fight against the lot that before had baffled them in the struggle.
+S'rî S'uka said: 'When next through the grace of the Supreme Personality all the Suras had regained their spirits, resumed Indra, Vâyu and the others the fight against the lot that before had baffled them in the struggle.
 (Vedabase)

 Text 2

+When the so very mighty Indra angry with the son of Virocana [Bali] took up his thunderbolt, all his people cried: 'Alas, alas!'

 The moment the so very mighty Indra, furious with the son of Virocana [Bali], took up his thunderbolt, began they [the Asuras] all to cry 'Alas, alas!'

-The moment the so very mighty Indra, furious with the son of Virocana [Bali], took up his thunderbolt, began they [the asura's] all to cry 'Alas! alas!'.
 (Vedabase)

 Text 3